jabirali/fish-expressvpn/README.md

 of Snap applications block them from reading the target of this link.

-If you want this plugin to automatically change that symlink to a hardlink, after connecting, which fixes the above issue, set `$expressvpn_relink` to a non-empty value in your `config.fish`:
+If you want this plugin to automatically change that symlink to a hard copy, after connecting, which fixes the above issue, set `$expressvpn_relink` to a non-empty value in your `config.fish`:

     set expressvpn_relink on